colbywhite/why82/README.md

 ### bower
 If you make bower changes via `Bowerfile`, be sure to run `bundle exec rake bower:install`.
 This will update `vendor/assets/bower_components` as needed.

-## TODO
-- come up with a better name than sked!